TaniyaAk/HomeWork/README.md

-# HomeWork
-Today's date 06/04/2021
+# Today’s Highlight in History:

-Today is Friday
+ Today is Friday, June 4, the 155th day of 2021.